HKO-WHL-Sums-Kootenay-Medicine Hat

 |_

-Referees — Tyler Adair, Kevin Webinger.
-Linesmen — Matt Sanders, Greg Sarauer.
+Referees — Tyler Jensen, Ward Pateman.
+Linesmen — Darren Holeha, Greg Sarauer.